 Estimated Price: $85 – $150

-Straight out of the box, installing the KidFit was a walk in the park.
-Our Geeks were able to attach the seat’s SuperCinch LATCH attachment to the car’s anchors without a hitch (or breaking a sweat).
+Straight out of the box, installing the KidFit is a walk in the park.
+Its design makes attaching the seat’s SuperCinch LATCH attachment to a car’s anchors simple and quick.
 The seat has a sleek design, a noteworthy achievement when you look at the laundry list of features the company has managed to cram under the hood.

-The 10-position headrest is quick to adjust and you’ll be able to find a comfortable position for your little one regardless of his or her height.
-As an added bonus, the headrest is lined with EPS foam which helps absorb crash forces and protects your child’s neck and head in a collision.
+The 10-position headrest is easy to adjust, and you’ll be able to find a comfortable position for your little one regardless of his or her height.
+As an added bonus, the headrest is lined with EPS foam, which helps absorb crash forces and protects your child’s neck and head in a collision.
 The seat can also be used as a backless booster.

 Beyond the seat’s safety specs lies a world of comfort.
-According to our little Geeks, the armrests are comfortable – even over longer trips–- and the seat’s padding is firm but forgiving.
+The armrests and the seat’s padding are firm but forgiving.
 Two cup holders can be folded into the chair or removed entirely when not in use.

 As a parent, a seat that is easy to clean is just as important as a safe one.
 But more often than not, car seats can be nearly impossible to sterilize as stubborn seat covers hang on for dear life and stains refuse to flee from fabric in the washer.
 Fortunately, the KeyFit has none of those problems.

-The consensus: the KeyFit is a durable, comfortable and safe car seat which is worth every single dollar on the price tag.
+The consensus: the KeyFit is a durable, comfortable and safe car seat that is worth every single dollar on the price tag.